-- (1) that is managed by one or more trustees or directors; - (2) the beneficial ownership of which is evidenced by transferable shares, or by transferable certificates of beneficial interest;
+(1) that is managed by one or more trustees or directors;

+(2) the beneficial ownership of which is evidenced by transferable shares, or by transferable certificates of beneficial interest;

-- (3) that would be taxable as a domestic corporation, but for its election to be subject to tax as a REIT; - (4) that is neither a financial institution nor an insurance company subject to certain provisions of the Code; - (5) the beneficial ownership of which is held by 100 or more persons; - (6) of which not more than 50% in value of the outstanding shares are owned, directly or indirectly, by five or fewer individuals (as defined in the Code to include certain entities) after applying certain attribution rules; - (7) that makes an election to be a REIT for the current taxable year or has made such an election for a previous taxable year, which has not been terminated or revoked; and - (8) that meets other tests described below regarding the nature of its income and assets.
+(3) that would be taxable as a domestic corporation, but for its election to be subject to tax as a REIT;

+(4) that is neither a financial institution nor an insurance company subject to certain provisions of the Code;

+(5) the beneficial ownership of which is held by 100 or more persons;

+(6) of which not more than 50% in value of the outstanding shares are owned, directly or indirectly, by five or fewer individuals (as defined in the Code to include certain entities) after applying certain attribution rules;

+(7) that makes an election to be a REIT for the current taxable year or has made such an election for a previous taxable year, which has not been terminated or revoked; and

+(8) that meets other tests described below regarding the nature of its income and assets.

 Conditions (1) through (4), inclusive, must be met during the entire taxable year.
 Condition (5) must be met during at least 335 days of a taxable year of 12 months, or during a proportionate part of a taxable year of less than 12 months other than the first taxable year for which an election to become a REIT is made.
 Condition (6) must be met during the last half of each taxable year, but neither conditions (5) nor (6) apply to the first taxable year for which an election to become a REIT is made.
 We believe that we will maintain sufficient diversity of ownership to allow us to satisfy conditions (5) and (6) above.
 In addition, our charter contains restrictions regarding the ownership and transfer of our stock that are intended to assist us in continuing to satisfy the share ownership requirements described in (5) and (6) above.
-The provisions of our charter restricting the ownership and transfer of our stock are described in "Description of Capital Stock-Restrictions on Ownership and Transfer."
-These restrictions, however, may not ensure that we will be able to satisfy these share ownership requirements.
+The provisions of our charter restrictions, however, may not ensure that we will be able to satisfy these share ownership requirements.
+If we fail to satisfy these share ownership requirements.
 If we fail to satisfy these share ownership requirements, we will fail to qualify as a REIT.